gar1t/gage-save/tests/cmd-open.md

              index number, run ID, or run name.
     ⤶
     Options:
+      -p, --path path  Run file to open.
+Use 'gage show --files' to show run files.
       -c, --cmd cmd    System command to use.
 Default is the system file explorer.
       -h, --help       Show this message and exit.
     <0>

 Generate a run top open.